uxebu/confusion/README.md

 Sometimes, we need that little bit of “security by obscurity” and want to obfuscate our source code.

-Confusion makes it harder to decipher your code by replacing string literals and property accessess with lookups into a string map.
+**confusion** makes it harder to decipher your code by replacing string literals and property accesses with lookups into a string map.

 ## Example